-Pipeline's engineers can help ensure the performance of your packaging – from structural package testing and analysis to Six Sigma process streamlining and final deployment – in a variety of ways.
+Pipeline's team can help ensure the performance of your packaging – from structural package testing and analysis to streamlining and final deployment – in a variety of ways.

 Package Testing and Development Recommendations

-Pipeline's packaging engineers can assist with evaluating your packaging with the goal to help you confirm packaging specifications as well as improve its effectiveness, safety, and versatility.
-Whether evaluating a container's effectiveness or providing a preliminary performance appraisal per Title 49 Code of Federal Regulations, our engineering team can conduct the following package testing as part of their analysis:
+Pipeline can assist with evaluating your packaging with the goal to help you confirm packaging specifications as well as improve its effectiveness, safety, and versatility.
+Whether evaluating a container's effectiveness or providing a preliminary performance appraisal per Title 49 Code of Federal Regulations, our partnership with key suppliers can facilitate the following package testing as part of their analysis:

 §178.603 Drop Test